P18: Strategic Quitting - The Summit Is Only the Halfway Point

 The Dark Horse Advantage

-The Harvard Dark Horse Project showcases that highly adaptive, fulfilled individuals win by continual realignment.
+The Harvard Dark Horse Project found that highly adaptive, fulfilled individuals don't win by the unflinching pursuit of an objective.

 Their lives aren’t built on rigid, preordained paths—but on pivots, recalibrations, and the occasional leap to an entirely new path.